tom-bourjala/ISEN-ALG-TLE/README.md

 - **Adaptive Sound Engine**: A complete individual track management system, non-functional in the current build.

 ## Dependencies
-The game is developed using the following tools and libraries:
-- GitHub
-- Visual Studio
-- Discord
-- Live Share
-- Valgrind
 - SDL2 (and libs)

 ## Future Improvements